Accelerating lensed quasar discovery and modeling with physics-informed variational autoencoders: Lens detection and parameter estimation with neural networks

 \subsection{Model optimization}

 The VariLens training process is done in two phases: (1) simultaneous image reconstruction and physical parameter regression, and (2) classification.
 In the first phase, the physics-informed VAE network -- which includes the encoder, decoder, and regressor -- is optimized using DS1 with an initial learning rate of \(10^{-4}\).
 The objective is to minimize the loss function specified in Equation~\ref{eq:loss}.
 The training process consists of several critical steps, including dataset partitioning, batch processing, and iterative optimization.
 The dataset is divided into training, validation, and test sets in a 70:20:10 ratio to ensure comprehensive model evaluation and avoid overfitting.
 Further, the data is segmented into smaller batches of 128 samples, enabling efficient computational handling.
 During training, the network undergoes iterative forward and backward propagation.
 In the forward pass, input data is processed through the network to produce predictions, which are then evaluated against ground-truth labels using a predefined loss function.
 Backpropagation follows, where the loss function's gradients are computed and utilized to adjust the model's weights and biases through a stochastic gradient descent method like the adaptive moment estimation algorithm \citep{2014arXiv1412.6980K}.
-This iterative refinement process systematically improves the model's predictive accuracy and overall performance.
+This iterative refinement process systematically improves the model's predictive accuracy and overall performance\footnote{ We utilized computers equipped with two Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Processor E5 v4 Family CPUs, providing a total of 20 cores (hyperthreaded to 40) and 512 GB of RAM to optimize VariLens.
+The training process took approximately 8 hours to complete without utilizing GPU acceleration.
+During the inference phase, each source required only a few milliseconds to compute, yielding the predicted lens probability and SIE+$\gamma_\text{ext}$ parameters. }.